-Soy, Honey & Ginger Glazed Gammon
+Soy, Honey and Ginger Glazed Gammon

 Gammon is popular at Christmas.
 The recipe for the soy, honey and ginger glaze will make it extra special